mathworks/parallel-server-proxy/README.md

 # Proxy for MATLAB Parallel Server&trade;

-Use the parallelserverproxy to start a proxy server which can proxy all traffic between a MATLAB&reg; client and a MATLAB Parallel Server cluster.
+Use the parallelserverproxy to start a proxy server which can proxy all traffic between a MATLAB&reg; client and a MATLAB Job Scheduler cluster.
 This can be used to create a single access point for the cluster on the host where the parallelserverproxy is run and via the port specified.

 The parallelserverproxy uses the SOCKS protocol to allow connecting clients to specify the destination to connect to.
 Authentication of connecting clients is provided by